Updated on by Guest Post

 As well as leading your business with data at the forefront, Shopify has designed in-built marketing tools to help you reach more customers.
 With the ability for business owners to write blog content and leverage SEO tools.

 These marketing capabilities can be extended further with integration possibilities available with Shopify.
-As business owners can integrate with Google and Facebook ad campaigns to build traffic to your store.
+As business owners can integrate with Google and Facebook ad campaigns to build traffic to their stores.
 As well as integrating with social media to publish posts when new products have gone live.

 Users can take advantage of Shopify’s in-app website builder, themes, and customisations.
 They’ll also allow you to easily connect your store’s domain name and make sure your site is ready for mobile.
 Shopify even goes so far as to make sure you rank well in internet SERPs.